grails/grails-views/README.md

 ### Templates

 You can define templates starting with underscore `_`.
-For example given the following template called `_person.gsp`:
+For example given the following template called `_person.gson`:

     model {
         Person person